A blot on the landscape

 Fortunately, there is little hope of getting planning permission to build on this land.
 For one thing, the land is crossed by overhead electricity cables, and secondly it is park land.
 The landowner has tried to progress various schemes including an allotment and squash courts, but has been unsuccessful.
 He erected temporary fencing around the perimeter, which has fell into a very poor state of repair, and has recently disappeared.

-In the meantime we asked the council to block the land against vehicular access.
-They have kindly installed bollards along the pavement in front of the land.
+We asked the council to block the land against vehicular access.
+They kindly installed bollards along the pavement in front of the land.
 Now with the land secure from vehicles, and with the fencing no longer blocking access, we would encourage everyone to make use of their THEIR legal right of way across the land.